aerickt/steno-dictionaries/README.md

 However, this method is incomplete among entries and may lead to other conflicts and is therefore not recommended.

 > For a while this was my preferred method but it proved to be flawed.
 However, I had already added many entries of this nature to my dictionary which is why they may turn up when using the lookup tool.

+This method is, however, used to resolve a few conflicts; see [Conflict resolution](#Conflict-resolution).

+##### Situations that benefit from dropping unstressed vowels
+As previously mentioned in [phonetics](#Phonetics), `TEU` can be used to represent -ity even if not used as a suffix.
+This is very much a situation that is actually dropping an unstressed vowel in disguise.
+Consider the two outlines of writing "felicity":
+ - `TPE/HREUS/TEU`
+ - `TPE/HREU/SEU/TEU`

+You'll notice that in the first outline, the second "i" was dropped as it is unstressed.
+The second outline is not recommended as it uses an extra stroke, making it slower to write.

+Furthermore, entries with strokes that take the shape of `EU/TEU` are not necessarily complete as I may have been too tired or lazy when trying to add these in.
+Thus, try to not use an extra stroke when it comes to `TEU`.

+Other examples of when to drop an "i" in such a manner:
+ - `EBGS/TRE/PHEU/TEU` → extremity
+   - Can instead be `EBGS/TREPL/TEU`
+ - `EUPB/TPEU/TPHEU/TEU` → infinity
+   - Can instead be `EUPB/TPEUPB/TEU`
+ - `SEPB/SEU/TEUF` → sensitive
+   - Can instead be `SEPBS/TEUF`

+Another situation where you should really drop a vowel is where you'll see a word end with -ly.
+ - `HAUT/KWREU/HREU` → haughtily
+   - Can instead be `HAUT/HREU` ("i" is dropped)
+ - `TRAO*UT/-FL/KWREU` → truthfully
+   - Can instead be `TRAO*UT/TPHREU` (second "u" is dropped)
+ - `PER/SO*PB/A*L/KWREU` → personally
+   - Can instead be `PER/SO*PB/HREU` ("a" is dropped)

 #### Using prefixes and suffixes